All Saint’s Church, Nunney

 Nunney church has recently signed up to the eco-Church scheme and we are working towards our Bronze award.
 The churchyard is a calm spot to sit and enjoy the wildlife and views of the castle and countryside.
 The churchyard is closed for burials but interment of ashes is permitted if there is a village connection .
 The lesser horseshoe bats were rehoused in a purpose-built bat sanctuary above the vestry in 2016.

-We are currently raising funds to install an accessible toilet in the church so that we can welcome even more visitors to events in the church.
+We are currently raising funds to install an accessible toilet in the church and provide level access to the building, so that we can welcome even more visitors to events in the church.

-The Postlebury bellringers are working towards the installation of an extra two bells (making eight) in the Nunney tower, to commemorate the 100th anniversary of the ending of the First World War.
-The installation should be completed early in 2022.
+The Postlebury bellringers have raised most of the fund to enable the installation of an extra two bells (making eight) in the Nunney tower, to commemorate the 100th anniversary of the ending of the First World War.
+The installation should be completed by Autumn 2023.